-- The federal estate, gift and GST tax rates continue to be 40%. - The "portability" of the estate tax exemption remains federally, but still is not available for purposes of New York State estate tax.
-Portability allows the unused, unified gift and estate tax exemption amount of the first spouse to die to be preserved for use by the surviving spouse, if an election is made on the deceased spouse's estate tax return (Form 706). - The gift tax annual exclusion amount increased to \$16,000 per recipient (\$32,000 per recipient when spouses elect to split gifts).
+• The "portability" of the estate tax exemption remains federally, but still is not available for purposes of New York State estate tax.
+Portability allows the unused, unified gift and estate tax exemption amount of the first spouse to die to be preserved for use by the surviving spouse, if an election is made on the deceased spouse's estate tax return (Form 706).

+• The gift tax annual exclusion amount increased to \$17,000 per recipient (\$34,000 per recipient when spouses elect to split gifts).

-D. Proposed Changes to Federal Tax Law
+D. Federal Tax and Rates

-Current Law Biden Proposal Gift Tax Exemption \$12,060,000 per person or \$24.120 million per married couple \$1 million per person or \$2 million per married couple Estate Tax Exemption \$12,060,000 per person or \$24.120 million per married couple \$3.5 million per person or \$7 million per married couple Generation-Skipping Trans- fer Tax (only applies to gifts to people two generations below donor or more than 37.5 years younger) \$12,060,000 per person or \$24.120 million per married couple \$3.5 million per person or \$7 million per married couple Gift, Estate and/or Genera- tion-Skipping Transfer Tax Rate 40% tax for the amount in excess of the federal exemption 45% tax for the amount in excess of the federal exemption Income Tax Rate (Highest Rate) 37% 39.6% Capital Gains Rate (Highest Rate) 20% 39.6% Step-Up in Basis Upon Death Assets in estate are stepped-up in basis to fair market value, significantly reducing or eliminating capital gain upon sale by beneficiaries.
-Elimination of step-up in basis.
+Current Law Gift Tax Exemption \$12,092,000 per person or \$25,840,000 per mar- ried couple Estate Tax Exemption \$12,092,000 per person or \$25,840,000 per mar- ried couple Generation-Skipping Transfer Tax (only applies to gifts to people two generations below donor or more than 37.5 years younger) \$12,092,000 per person or \$25,840,000 per mar- ried couple Gift, Estate and/or Generation-Skipping Trans- fer Tax Rate 40% tax for the amount in excess of the federal exemptions Income Tax Rate (Highest Rate) 37% Capital Gains Rate (Highest Rate) 28% Step-Up in Basis Upon Death Assets in estate are stepped-up in basis to fair market value, significantly reducing or elimi- nating capital gain upon sale by beneficiaries.

-^{}These credits are unified, so using the federal gift tax exemption by gifting assets results in a corresponding decline in the individual's remaining estate tax exemption.
+\These credits are unified, so using the federal gift tax exemption by gifting assets results in a corresponding decline in the individual's remaining estate tax exemption.